-Amélie (1982) is a nephropathologist trained in the Netherlands, where she also obtained her PhD degree.
-Since 2015 she is working at the Antwerp University Hospital, Belgium, and she is also a consultant pathologist for the universities of Brussels and Ghent (end of 2019).
+After medicine studies in Ghent, Amélie joined the University of Utrecht in the Netherlands, where she obtained her PhD degree in 2012 and qualified as a pathologist in 2015.
+From 2015 she has been working at the Antwerp University Hospital while also providing back-up nephropathology services for other Flemish university hospitals.
+In 2020 she started a position at the University Hospital of Ghent while remaining a consultant in Antwerp.
 She is a steering group member of the Flemish Collaborative Glomerulonephritis Group kidney biopsy registry, and involved in collaborative scientific projects about renal pathology and kidney biopsy registration.

 Amélie is a KBC project team member (with Sabine and Mark).